vaguesloth22/Chillaxx/README.md

-# 🎬 Movie Discovery Web Application
+# 🎬 Chillaxx: Movie Discovery Web Application

 *A responsive React.js SPA for exploring and managing your favorite movies.*